TheG00dLad/Embedded-Systems/README.md

    - The amount of audio is the sampling frequency (fs) times samples.
    - Each sample is 2 bytes per sample.
    - For 1 second of audio, fs = buffer size.
-   - Due to the chip having access to a limited amount of RAM, using a fs of 20500 Hz (half typical audio quality), times the buffer (20500).
+   - Due to the chip having access to a limited amount of RAM, using a fs of 22500 Hz (half typical audio quality), times the buffer (22500).
-   - The total memory used was 41,000 bytes in one moment.
+   - The total memory used was over 45,000 bytes in one moment.
 3. Verified & Debugged Using Osillscope.
    - A waveform which was the sum of 2 inputs was outputted from ADC.
    - This verified the Echo effects.